MrRighter/NaC_Game_Bot/README.en.md

 [![Русский](https://img.shields.io/badge/README-Русский-red?logo=google-translate)](README.md)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-### This is a simple bot on Aiogram for fun and a little programming practice 👨‍💻
+### Just an interesting and unusual project to add to my collection 👨‍💻

 You can play with the Bot, which has 4 difficulty levels: from easy to impossible.
 All results are stored in the `sqlite3` database.
 The bot can also be added to a group, where it organizes game battles between willing participants.